Hiking the Angels Landing Trail in Zion National Park

 Elevation Gain: ~1,500 ft. / 457 m

-By this, I mean that following the trail’s explosion in popularity, due entirely to social media, the Angels Landing Trail is now managed under a permit system in an effort to reduce the number of visitors hiking the narrow trail.
+By this, I mean that following the trail’s explosion in popularity, due entirely to social media, the Angels Landing Trail is now managed under a permit system in an effort to reduce the number of visitors hiking the steep and narrow trail.

 That being said, I’ve been visiting Zion and hiking the Angels Landing Trail for many years, both before and after the implementation of the permit system, to be able to share and compare my honest thoughts about each experience.

-How Hard is Angels Landing?
+How Hard is the Angels Landing Trail?

-The Angels Landing Trail is absolutely beyond some peoples’ ability.
-There’s no nice way to say it, but many people do not have the physical capability to hike Angels Landing, both because of the physical requirements and comfortability to high-exposure areas, while potentially hiking on snow and black ice during the off-season months.
+I say this in an effort to be honest and straightforward, but many people do not have the physical capability to hike Angels Landing, both because of the physical requirements and comfortability with high-exposure areas, while potentially hiking on snow and black ice during the off-season months.

-How to Get an Angels Landing Permit?
+How to Get a Permit to Hike Angels Landing?

 How Hard is it to Get an Angels Landing Permit?